 American Dairy Association North East Highlights Best Practices for Keeping Cows Cool

-SYRACUSE, N.Y.
-(July 15, 2020) – While a heatwave continues to blaze across New York conjuring up thoughts of fans, sprinklers and shades, most people may not realize these are the same tools employed by dairy farmers to keep their cows cool and comfortable during the warmer months.
+PHILADELPHIA, Pa.
+(July 24, 2020) — While a heatwave continues to blaze across Pennsylvania conjuring up thoughts of fans, sprinklers and shades, most people may not realize these are the same tools employed by dairy farmers to keep their cows cool and comfortable during the warmer months.

-Some farms have sprinkler systems that are automatically activated when the barn gets warm.
+Sprinkler systems are automatically activated when the barn gets warm.
 Like lawn sprinklers only elevated, a series of pipes runs the length of the barn above the cows.
 Sprinkler heads disperse water in a 360-degree radius to provide an even spread of water across the pen.
 Once the cow’s skin is soaked, sprinklers are turned off to allow for evaporation, which is the process that removes heat from the cow.

 Dairy farmers also limit the time cows spend out in the pasture during particularly hot weather.
 “Our cows only graze in the pasture in the early morning when it is the coolest,” says Canon.
 “They actually return to the barn on their own when the temperature gets to around 70 degrees.”

 Staying hydrated is important too, so making sure cows have a sufficient supply of water is a priority.
 And sometimes farmers add a little something extra to ensure that hydration.
 “We provide an additional supply of water which includes electrolytes, alongside the fresh water reservoir for calves,” says Facer.

 According to Canon, sprinklers come in handy during heatwaves and help keep cows cool and comfortable.